rwilliams/jrubywiki/Using-Drip-with-JRuby.md

 ## Overview

-[drip](https://github.com/flatland/drip) is a command line tool that can be used to dramatically lower perceived JVM startup time.
-It does this by preloading an entirely new JVM process\instance in the background and allowing you to simply use the preloaded environment.
+[drip](https://github.com/ninjudd/drip) is a command-line tool that can be used to dramatically lower perceived JVM startup time.
+It does this by preloading an entirely new JVM process/instance in the background and allowing you to simply use the preloaded environment.
 This can improve startup of JRuby-based applications significantly.

 ## Install Drip